-FAULT is an open-drain output used to indicate a fault condition on any of the general purpose regulators.
-If the FB pin voltage of any of the enabled regulators stays below 92% of the internal reference voltage (0.8V) for more than 14ms, a fault condition will be reported by FAULT going low.
+FAULT is a bi-directional pin with an open-drain output used to indicate a fault condition on any of the general purpose regulators.
+If any of the four regulators are enabled, and their corresponding FB pin voltage does not rise to within 8% of the internal reference voltage (0.8V) within 14ms, a fault condition will be reported by FAULT going low.
+This, in turn, will disable all of the regulators.
+Alternatively, the regulators can be all disabled simultaneously by driving FAULT low externally.
+This fault condition can be cleared only if all of the ENABLE inputs are pulled low for at least 3.6μs.
 Since FAULT is an open-drain output, it requires a pull-up resistor to the input voltage of the monitoring microprocessor or another appropriate power source such as LD03V3.